 Teaming up with new supply chain partners is helping to redirect produce that would otherwise be wasted due to the corona virus shutdown of foodservice outlets.

 Consumer trends in retail

 Having taken steps to protect employees and customers, retailers increasingly need to plan for the recovery ahead—and for a much swifter transition to profitable e-commerce.
-Early indicatorconsumer trends include increased demand for ultra-convenience, greater price sensitivity and a more favorable climate for local brands.
+Early indicator consumer trends include increased demand for ultra-convenience, greater price sensitivity and a more favourable climate for local brands.